 Who Is the Ideal Candidate for Upper Partial Dentures?

-• Have lost several upper teeth
+Have lost several upper teeth but still retain some natural teeth

-• Have healthy gums and remaining natural teeth
+Have healthy gums and strong remaining teeth

-• Want a cost-effective, non-surgical solution
+Want a non-surgical solution

-• Need a quick option for tooth replacement
+Need a quicker tooth replacement option

 How Long Do Upper Partial Dentures Last?